Obamacare launch poised to reach millions despite shutdown drama

 Republicans have fought for months to delay or stop Obamacare, most recently triggering a shutdown of the federal government on Monday night by insisting that a routine funding measure include a delay in Obamacare, which the Democratic-controlled Senate rejected.

+Officials running the new exchanges braced for technical glitches that could hamper the enrollment effort.

+But the president said that whatever the outcome of talks in Congress, the healthcare reform launch would proceed.

 "The Affordable Care Act is moving forward.
 That funding is already in place.
-You can't shut it down," Obama told his Republican opponents in a televised statement at the White House on Monday.
+You can't shut it down," Obama resolutely informed his Republican opponents in a televised statement at the White House on Monday.

-Officials running the new exchanges braced for computer problems that could hamper the enrolment effort.
-The federal government opened websites for 36 states through its www.healthcare.gov site at 8 a.m.
-EDT (1.00 p.m.
-British time).

-But early checks on 18 of these state sites for some users called up error messages such as: "We have a lot of visitors on our site right now and we're working to make your experience here better.
-Please wait here until we send you to the login page."
-Others who were able to begin to set up an account were halted at a page for security questions.

-To participate in a survey about your experience signing onto an exchange, please click on: here

-As many as 7 million Americans are expected to sign up for insurance in 2014 through the exchanges, which will accept applications through March 31.
+As many as 7 million Americans are expected to sign up for insurance in 2014 through the exchanges, which open for enrollment into new insurance plans on Tuesday and will accept applications through March 31.
 An additional 8 million people are expected to receive health benefits through an expansion of the government's Medicaid program for the poor.

-Republicans have blamed Obamacare's requirements for pushing up the cost of health insurance for business and individuals, a charge the Democrats deny.
+Republicans have blamed Obamacare's requirements for pushing up the cost of health insurance for business and individuals, a claim the Democrats deny.

 "What I want is to keep the government running and at the same time to deal with the harms, the millions of Americans who are ... at risk of losing their healthcare, are facing skyrocketing insurance premiums," Texas Senator Ted Cruz, who has been leading the charge among Republicans in Congress to defund the law, said in an interview with CNN.